A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Conclusions

 \section{Conclusions}

 The discoveries of $ \sim 10 $-s long prompt emission in \lbGRBs 211211A \citep{Rastinejad2022} and 230307A \citep{Levan2023b}, followed by softer EE signals, suggest that the \cbGRB population can be divided into two classes: \sbGRBs ($ T_{90} \lesssim 1\,\s $) and \lbGRBs ($ T_{50} \sim 10\,\s $).
 However, the underlying physics that differentiates these classes and the origin of the prolonged EE are poorly understood.
 Moreover, drawing inferences about the astrophysical properties of binary mergers from \cbGRB observables poses a formidable challenge.
 In this paper, we have developed a novel theoretical framework that connects different binary merger types to the distinct sub-populations of \cbGRB and to the different components in their light curves.
+This provides the very first solution for the origin of both the constant-power prompt emission and decaying EE from first principles.

 In collapsars, the presence of a dense stellar core surrounding the BH hinders the launching of jets when the accretion disk is not in a MAD state.
 This implies that for lGRBs, the jet operates in a MAD state at all times, and the characteristic lGRB duration can be set by either the mass accretion rate or by the BH spin-down timescale.
 By contrast, in binary systems where the environment is less dense, the conditions allow for the launching of the jet before the disk enters the MAD state.
 Due to the compactness of the disk, the dimensional magnetic flux, $ \Phi $, quickly accumulates on the BH, resulting in a roughly constant jet power before the transition to MAD occurs.
-After the accretion disk enters the MAD state, the jet power follows the mass accretion rate of $ P_j \sim \dot{M} \sim t^{-2} $, signaling the end of the prompt emission phase.
+After the accretion disk enters the MAD state, the jet power follows the mass accretion rate of $ P_j \sim \dot{M} \sim t^{-2} $, signaling the end of the prompt emission phase and the onset of the decaying EE.
 This behavior is consistently observed in all first-principles simulations and should be considered when modeling \cbGRB jets.
-In this jet power evolution model, there are two free parameters: (i) the time of the transition to a MAD state, $ \tmad $, which determines the \cbGRB duration and is influenced by $ \phi $; (ii) the magnitude of the constant jet power, which is governed by $ \Phi $.
+In this jet power evolution model, there are two free parameters: (i) the time of the transition to a MAD state, which determines the \cbGRB duration and is influenced by $ \phi $; (ii) the magnitude of the constant jet power, which is governed by $ \Phi $.